aidenpike/fard-loop/README.md

 # fard-loop
 Create an infinite loop that outputs "fard" in every coding language possible.
-Function name needs to be fard, not main.
+Function name needs to be fard, not main, if possible.

 ## Extension List
 - .c - C